THE PRODUCT

 The release cadence is two-week sprints.
 Sixty-eight sprints have shipped since the v0.1 release.
 None have been rolled back to production after deployment.
 The discipline that produces this number is:

-• Every release candidate runs the full automated test suite.
-168 tests.
-The test suite covers the seven defence layers, the OWASP Top 10 categories, the identity flows, the audit log integrity, and a fuzzed prompt-injection corpus.
+- Every release candidate runs the full automated test suite.
+An automated security test suite.
+The suite covers the seven defence layers, the OWASP Top 10 categories, the identity flows, the audit log integrity, and a fuzzed prompt-injection corpus.
 The suite runs in CI on every commit and on every release candidate.

 The 68-sprint, zero-rollback record is not a marketing claim, it's the operational discipline that lets the platform earn the audit signature it claims.
 The sprint history, the test growth curve, and the assessment grade timeline are published in the insights archive.